I’ve Been Diagnosed with a Personality Disorder. Does That Mean I Can’t Get VA Disability Compensation?

 Even when managed by therapy and medication, personality disorders can make daily life more challenging than average.

 Challenges Seeking Personality Disorder Benefits

-Most veterans find dealing with the VA to be tedious, but if you have been diagnosed with a personality disorder, getting the benefits you deserve can be downright frustrating.
-It’s important to know though that you may have a different or additional mental health diagnosis that may be compensable.
-Since the VA is quick to deny claims involving personality disorders, you must be diligent in pursuing a proper diagnosis and submitting it to the VA.
+Most veterans find dealing with the VA tedious, but getting the benefits you deserve can be downright frustrating if you have been diagnosed with a personality disorder.
+It’s important to know, though, that you may have a different or additional mental health diagnosis that may be compensable.
+Since the VA is quick to deny claims involving personality disorders, you must diligently pursue a proper diagnosis and submit it to the VA.

 Complex and nuanced, personality disorders and the people diagnosed with them face a number of stereotypes and misconceptions.
 In many cases, personality disorders are misdiagnosed.
 Because the VA does not consider personality disorders to be service connected, you’ll need to show evidence of an additional or different diagnosis.

 How an Attorney Can Assist with a Personality Disorder Claim

 Invisible injuries like personality disorders can be just as painful as more obvious ones.
 With that in mind, you may seek legal assistance for your claim, especially if you’ve been denied benefits or received a military mental health discharge associated with a personality disorder.
 An attorney can help you review your decision and appeal it if necessary.